 What They Found

-A 69-year-old man developed acute limb ischemia in both lower extremities on day 3 of hospitalization for acute carbon monoxide poisoning.
+A 69-year-old man developed acute limb ischaemia in both lower extremities on day 3 of hospitalization for acute carbon monoxide poisoning.
 After initial conventional treatments, 47 sessions of adjunctive hyperbaric oxygen therapy were administered, leading to successful limb salvage.

 Canadian Relevance